 And that’s when I reached for my phone book… which would be a moot point, for I could hear on the other end an exasperated sigh and a “click” that ended the call.
 I still don’t think it was a “Prince Albert in a can” moment, but I also couldn’t help but think… just who is this ABC Refrigeration anyway?
 Is it even in business anymore?
 And what’s more, why couldn’t she have looked up the number for ABC Refrigeration her own damn self?
 Whatever the case, it’s a true story (and, again, it was true) that I can’t help but laugh about when looking back on it.

 With Person of Interest about to end its own 5-season run in the coming weeks, now is as good a time as ever to highlight this photo feature from last September on the TV Insider website (consider it TV Guide‘s more upscale sister site).
-The spread features some of the looks Amy Acker has sported as Root.
+The spread features some of the looks Amy Acker has sported in portraying Root.
 And while the spread is not as expansive as the Alias feature (there’s only a handful of pics), the looks featured are unique, and they’re all accompanied by comments from Acker herself.
-Included are the “femme fatale” (hey, wait a minute…) style featured in the above photo, a “runaway bride” look, a simple lab coat and hair style (Acker’s own locks, I presume?) for a doctor role, and even a bear costume (a bear costume?!).
+Included are the “femme fatale” (hey, wait a minute…) style featured in the above photo; a “runaway bride” look; a simple lab coat and hair style (Acker’s own locks, I presume?) for posing as a doctor; and even a bear costume (a bear costume?!).
 They’re pretty awesome looks, and kudos to Acker for the versatility, as well as to Person of Interest‘s hair and wardrobe people for helping her pull them off.